liqd/adhocracy3/docs/source/CSS_Guidelines.rst

 -  If you are a CSS developer you should read the whole document.
 -  Everyone concerned with the frontend should read `Goals`_ and `Common Terminology`_.
--  Graphic designers should also read `CSS and Graphic Design`_.
+-  UI designers and graphic designers should also read `CSS and Design`_.
 -  JavaScript programmers should also read `CSS, HTML, and JavaScript`_.

 Goals